Babies, children and teenagers during hot weather

 Children and teenagers can get hotter more quickly than adults and are at greater risk of suffering from heat-related illness.

-Prior to puberty, they sweat less than adults which makes it harder for them to cool off.
+Prior to puberty, they sweat less than adults making it harder for them to cool off.

-Acne mediations may cause sun sensitivity, so talk with your child’s General Practitioner about medications and hot weather.
+Acne mediations may cause sun sensitivity, so talk with your child’s doctor about medications and hot weather.

 Follow these tips if you have children and/or teenagers:

-• Ensure they drink lots of water and avoid drinks with caffeine (like cola).
+• Ensure they drink lots of water and avoid drinks high in caffeine and sugar (like cola).

-• Encourage them to wear light-coloured, loose-fitting clothing and a hat which covers the back of their neck.
+• Encourage them to wear light-coloured, loose-fitting clothing and a hat that covers the back of their neck.

 • Limit outdoor activities in extremely hot weather.
 Breaks should be taken every 15 to 30 minutes during outdoor activities to have a drink and cool down.